 Ivy Cameron-Henry, BSc.N

-Ivy currently works as a registered staff nurse in the Surgical Oncology Unit of the Sunnybrook Health Sciences Centre, and is also a Part-time Clinical Instructor at Humber College School of Nursing (University of New Brunswick) since 2005.
+Ivy currently works as a registered staff nurse in the Surgical Oncology Unit of the Sunnybrook Health Sciences Centre, and is also a seasonal teacher at Humber College School of Nursing (University of New Brunswick) since 2005.

 As a Vice President of EFCCC, Ivy's training as a school teacher and nurse will bring much credence to the children and youth she will mentor.
 Her acceptance of this challenging position is evidenced by her continued love and compassion to serve humanity.